IBM/invoke-wml-using-cognos-custom-control/CONTRIBUTING.md

 # Contributing

-This is an open source project, and we appreciate your help!
+This is an open source project, and we appreciate your help!!

 We use the GitHub issue tracker to discuss new features and non-trivial bugs.